index - sex problems -

 erection mechanism of the

-penis and does not involve surgery.
+penis.
 You can read about this method on the website of a company

 which supplies this therapeutic device.